Addons API

 This is a table that contains all the Toggles that were created by the addons. (to learn more about the use case of "Toggles" check out the Obsidian documentation)

-You no longer need to use AddonName_Toggle/Option
+You no longer need to use AddonName_Toggle/Option to access the options/toggles in your addons.

 You can just use the Options and Toggles tables directly.